bsnes-emu/bsnes/README.md

       - If there's no file by that name, look for a file with a `.msu` extension and rename it to `msu1.rom`.
-      - If there's no file by that name either, create an empty file with that name.
+      - If there's no file ending in `.msu` either, create an empty file named `msu1.rom`.
  5. Copy the audio tracks into the game folder.
       - If you have to choose between two sets of audio files, you want the regular files,